amontalban/salt-nginx-mysql-php-app/README.md

 our PHP processor.

-We can do this by creating a test PHP file in our document root.
-Open a new file called info.php within your document root

-in your text editor:

-Ubuntu@Minion10:~$ sudo vim /var/www/html/info.php

-Type or paste the following lines into the new file.
-This is valid PHP code that will return information about our server:

-/var/www/html/info.php

-<?php

-phpinfo();

-When you are finished, save and close the file.

-Now, you can visit this page in your web browser by visiting your server's domain name or public IP address followed by
+Now, you can visit this page in your web browser:

 http://server_domain_or_IP/info.php